The Real Estate Law Review: South Korea

 Overview of real estate activity

 The Korean real estate investment market has continued to demonstrate strong growth.
 Foreign investors continue to actively invest in Korea's commercial real estate market, driven by relatively higher investment yields as compared to other mature Asian markets, low volatility and comparatively favourable interest rates.
-These trends are reflected in the continued investment growth in the two most widely used types of investment vehicles in Korea, real estate funds (REFs)2 and real estate investment trusts (REITs).
+These trends are reflected in the continued investment growth of the two most widely used types of investment vehicle in Korea, namely real estate fund (REF)2 and real estate investment trust (REIT).

-The total amount of investments in REFs was over 7 trillion won in September 2008, just before the global credit crisis.
+The total amount of investments in REFs domestically was over 7 trillion won in September 2008, just before the global credit crisis.
 That amount steadily grew to 11 trillion won by December 2010 and more than doubled in the span of the next five years, reaching 23 trillion won by December 2015.
-In December 2018, the total amount invested in REFs was approximately 36 trillion won, over 98 per cent of which was invested into private real estate funds (i.e., funds offered privately to a limited number of institutional investors such as pension plans, financial institutions and foreign private equity funds).
+In December 2019, the total amount invested in REFs domestically was approximately 45 trillion won, and the total amount invested both domestically and abroad was approximately 101 trillion won, over 98 per cent of which was invested into private real estate funds (i.e., funds offered privately to a limited number of institutional investors such as pension plans, financial institutions and foreign private equity funds).
 The total amount of investments in REFs is expected to continue to grow.

-While the majority of REITs in Korea are private REITs, the publicly listed REIT market is also expected to grow, driven by high interest in listing by asset heavy conglomerates as well as support for the sector by the Korean government via regulatory reforms.
+While the majority of REITs in Korea are private REITs, the publicly listed REIT market is also growing significantly, driven by high interest by asset heavy conglomerates as well as support for the sector by the Korean government via regulatory reforms.
+As of October 2020, there were 12 publicly listed REITs in Korea (which is double the number of publicly listed REITS as compared to the end of 2018) with total asset size of the REITs accounting for around 9 per cent of the total REIT market.

-Governmental approvals are generally not required for foreign persons to acquire real estate in Korea.
+Governmental approvals are generally not required for foreign persons to acquire real estate in Korea with the exception of land located in designated special areas (such as military protection areas).
 However, under the Act on Real Estate Transaction Report, Etc., acquisition by a foreign person of land located in Korea, either directly or indirectly through a company the majority interests of which are owned by a foreign person, must be reported to the local government.
 In lieu of filing such report on acquisition by foreign persons, a foreign purchaser may file a real estate transaction report pursuant to the same act (i.e., Act on Real Estate Transaction Report, Etc.), which is required to be filed in connection with all real estate acquisitions in any event.

 Certain tax incentives may also be available in connection with certain foreign investments made in certain designated foreign investment zones or to certain foreign invested enterprises which provide certain qualified high-level technology.